 The recent adoption of software engineering agents changes this landscape.
-Code changes \emph{co-authored} by humans and agents tend to be more narrowly scoped and focused on clearer goals.
-Their commit messages, generated by LLMs, articulate intent and rationale in much greater detail.
+Code changes \emph{co-authored} by humans and agents are often accompanied by substantially more explicit natural-language descriptions of intent and rationale.
 Moreover, when these changes land in public repositories, they are implicitly filtered by humans: maintainers discard low-quality commits to their projects.

-We present \thedataset{}, a corpus of 1.3M code edits co-authored by Claude Code, OpenAI Codex, and Cursor Agent across public GitHub projects up to mid-August 2025.
+We present \thedataset{}, a corpus of 1.8M code edits co-authored by Claude Code, OpenAI Codex, and Cursor Agent across public GitHub projects up to early October 2025.
 We describe the identification and curation pipeline, quantify adoption trends of these agents, and analyze the structural properties of the edits.
 Finally, we show that models fine-tuned on \thedataset{} can outperform models trained on prior human-only commit corpora, highlighting the potential of using public data from software engineering agents to train future code-editing models.